Md-Roushan/Data-Analyst/README.md

 # Mohammed Roushan | Data Analytics & AI Portfolio

-Welcome to my data portfolio!
+Welcome to my data analyst portfolio!
 I’m a Data Science student passionate about transforming data into insights.
 This repository includes a collection of my academic and personal projects in data analytics, AI, and visualization.

 ## 📊 Featured Projects